yogapriya-star/JavaScriptTutorial/README.md

 =>Syntax

-function functionName () {}
+function functionName () {

+}

-To call the function   <function name>();
+**To call the function**

+functionName();

-Parameters = Refer to the variables or placeholders that you define when declaring a function.
+**Parameters** = Refer to the variables or placeholders that you define when declaring a function.
 These parameters serve as inputs to the function and allow you to pass data in to the function when you call it.

 Return Type = The return keyword is used within a function to specify the value that the function should produce as its result or return to the caller when a function is executed and encounters a return statement
               it immediately stop executing and returns the specified value to the calling code.